No Mayo Egg Salad with Dill Pickles and Yogurt

 If your egg salad becomes runny, add more chopped eggs or Greek yogurt to thicken it up.
 Another option is to hang the egg salad in a fine-mesh strainer in the fridge for a couple of hours or overnight—this keeps all the flavor while draining excess liquid.

-For a touch of sweetness, mix in a spoonful of sweet pickle relish or swap dill pickles for bread-and-butter pickles.
-You can also add a pinch of sugar for extra sweetness.
+For a touch of sweetness, mix in a spoonful of sweet pickle relish, swap dill pickles for bread-and-butter pickles, or simply add a pinch of sugar.

 What to eat on the side of egg salad?

-If serving egg salad as a sandwich or wrap, pair it with a fresh, crunchy chopped salad, lemony make-ahead green beans, or classic potato chips.
+If you’re serving an egg salad sandwich or wrap, pair it with a fresh, crunchy chopped salad, lemony make-ahead green beans, or the classic potato chips and a dill pickle.
 If you’re enjoying it as a snack, serve it with crackers, fresh veggies, tortilla chips, pita crisps, lettuce wraps, or cabbage and endive boats.

 Prep: 15 min Cook: 10 min